PlainsightAI/legacy-docs/schemas.md

 Fields:
 * name - the name of this schema
-* format - "json" for a JSON formatted data,  or "querystring" for a query string data
+* format - "json" for a JSON formatted data
-* fields - a representation of the structure of your data
+* fields - the object representation of the structure of your data.
+Supports multiple nested fields.
 	* id - the name of your attribute
-	* type - the type of attribute: 'object', 'string', 'float', 'int', 'timestamp', 'datetime'
+	* type - the type of attribute: 'object', 'string', 'float', 'integer', 'timestamp', 'datetime'
 ```json
 {
 	"name": "my schema",